gmc-code/PC-Microbit-Extension/docs/bots/bot_radio/bot_radio_v4_game_controller.rst

 ----------------------

-| The code below requires A button pressing for motor control.
+| The code below requires button pressing for motor control.
 | No durations are set, so the motors will continue running with the last instruction they receive.

-| To stop, press the microbit A or B button, send: X.
+| To spin, press the microbit A or B button.
+| Use this instead of stopping, since there is no code to send an "X".

 | For increasing speed forward, send: F, G, H.
 | Press the joypad UP button, F is sent, and a slow speed results.